cuycorp/minishell/docs/finals/agenda.md

 	- [] check if all the edge cases are handled
 - [] EXPORT + UNSET + ENV
 	- [] `export KEY=VAL`
+		- [] export should handle the expand
+		- [] variable name can't start with a number.
+9eg "123VAR_A" is invalid
 	- [] `unset KEY`
 	- [] `env`
 	- [] `env [arguments]` => how to use it exactly?